 Have Any AI Labs Responded To The Letter?

-OpenAI has already spoken about AI and its effects in a cautious manner.
-A 2023 post stated, “We want to deploy them and acquire experience with running them in the actual world as we construct increasingly more powerful systems.
-We think this is the most careful way to introduce AGI [Artificial General Intelligence] into the world; a slow transition is preferable to a quick one.
-We believe it is best to adapt to this gradually since we anticipate that the world will advance much faster thanks to sophisticated AI.
+OpenAI has already spoken about AI and its effects cautiously.
+A 2023 post stated, “We want to deploy them and acquire experience running them in the actual world as we construct increasingly more powerful systems.
+This is the most careful way to introduce AGI [Artificial General Intelligence] into the world; a slow transition is preferable to a quick one.
+We believe it is best to adapt to this gradually since we anticipate the world will advance much faster thanks to sophisticated AI.

 A letter warning of potential risks may be a good idea.
-Still, James Grimmelmann, a professor of digital and information law at Cornell University, told the AP that “Elon Musk’s participation is also deeply hypocritical given how Tesla has fought against accountability for the flawed AI in its self-driving cars.”
+Still, James Grimmelmann, a professor of digital and information law at Cornell University, told the AP, “Elon Musk’s participation is also deeply hypocritical given how Tesla has fought against accountability for the flawed AI in its self-driving cars.”